-ADULT TRACK (Inglewood Center)

-Outpatient/Field Capable/Intensive Services
+ADULT TRACK (Inglewood Center) Outpatient/Field Capable/Intensive Services

 The Inglewood Adult Services program provides services to a multi-ethnic population of adults with severe and persistent mental illness.
 The program is rooted in the Recovery Model, with an emphasis on psychosocial rehabilitation to assist clients in maximizing their level of functioning in the community.
 Common diagnoses seen in the program include schizophrenia and other psychotic disorders, bipolar disorder, and severe depression and anxiety, which lead to substantial impairment in life functioning.
 Co-occurring personality disorders and/or substance abuse are also common.
 Furthermore, a large percentage of our clients report significant trauma histories spanning back to childhood.
 Current or past histories of homelessness, food insecurity, chronic medical illness, and involvement with the legal system are also frequently part of the clinical picture.
-IMPORTANT COVID-19/EMERGENCY PROTOCOL RELATED UPDATE: Depending on guidelines provided by the Governor of the State of California (i.e. "Safer at Home"), a significant portion (or all) of clinical services may be delivered remotely via HIPAA-compliant telehealth platforms or via in-person, face to face format within our clinic.
-Given that they are classified as Essential Workers, Interns should be willing and prepared to conduct in-person services and training activities as required by the Internship and Agency.
+Interns are expected to conduct clinic based, field-based, and telehealth (remote service delivery) activities as required by the Internship and Agency.